What to do if…

 What to do now

-• Check your phone bill/account for collect-call charges.
+Check your phone account for charges.

 What can wait